- General Questions

 A number of golf carts and a van will operate from 8 a.m. to 7 p.m.
 Friday, and Saturday and from 7:30 a.m. to 5 p.m. on Sunday to provide assistance for those with mobility limitations.
 Shuttles will also be available for guests during the weekend.
 Contact NDSP (574-XXX-XXXX) for golf cart service during Commencement Weekend.
 Do not call the number until you need it, as it is a first-come, first-serve basis.

 Some students have rented a wheel chair for a family member who has difficulty walking long distances on campus or for someone who might have difficulty walking after a long day.
 They reported using the wheel chair to travel about the campus such as the Joyce Center and the Grotto, securing the chair once they arrived at their destination.
 Rentals wheel chairs are available from local vendors.

 Can my family and/or guests stay on campus that weekend?

 Guest accommodations in some residence halls are available.
-Information concerning these accommodations will be mailed to home addresses in early March through the Notre Dame Conference Center.
+Information concerning these accommodations will be available on this website in mid March by the Notre Dame Conference Center.